NovaDataAnalytics/novadata-ngo-case-study/README.md

 ## Licence

 This repository is shared for educational and portfolio purposes.
-The dataset is entirely simulated — Hope Forward NGO is a fictional organisation.
+The dataset is entirely simulated — ThriveBridge NGO is a fictional organisation.
 © 2025 Novadata Analytics.
 All rights reserved.